black-purple/arch-xmonad-setup/README.md

 I personally use yay so this is the command I'm using.

 >```
->yay eclipse-java-bin lightcord i3lock-fancy-git gotop jp2a wps-office shell-color-scripts visual-studio-code-bin tty-clock visual-studio-code-insiders-bin pipes-rs github-desktop otf-fontawesome-5-free ttf-open-sauce-sans ttf-mononoki adobe-source-code-pro-fonts ttf-arabeyes-fonts ttf-amiri nerd-fonts-mononoki devour shell-color-scripts zsh-syntax-highlighting zsh-autosuggestions-git
+>yay eclipse-java-bin i3lock-fancy-git gotop jp2a wps-office shell-color-scripts visual-studio-code-bin tty-clock visual-studio-code-insiders-bin pipes-rs github-desktop otf-fontawesome-5-free ttf-open-sauce-sans ttf-mononoki adobe-source-code-pro-fonts ttf-arabeyes-fonts ttf-amiri nerd-fonts-mononoki devour shell-color-scripts zsh-syntax-highlighting zsh-autosuggestions-git
 >```

 If you want to install yay use this chain of commands: